pivotal/docs-tap/app-live-view/install.hbs.md

 - For the `build` profile, Application Live View installs Application Live View Conventions package (`conventions.appliveview.tanzu.vmware.com`).
 This installs the Application Live View Convention Service in `app-live-view-conventions` namespace.

->**Note** Follow the steps in this topic if you do not want to use a profile to install PACKAGE-NAME.
+>**Note** Follow the steps in this topic if you do not want to use a profile to install Application Live View.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).

 ## <a id='prereqs'></a>Prerequisites